hailpam/data-crunching/README.md

 # Scripts

 ## ```orders-exporter.py```
-Exports orders from the JSON format to CSV.
+Exports orders from the JSON format to the CSV.

 It requires an API key in input: